 Facebook Live: Why It’s Important & How To Use It

-Video is getting to be an undeniably powerful medium to get your messages out there.
+The video is getting to be an undeniably powerful medium to get your messages out there.
 It’s a way to share stories about your brand, receive high engagement, grow your influence, and for better lead generation.
 With that being said, you didn’t think Facebook wasn’t going to let the incredible power of video pass you by, did you?
 The regular videos you post on Facebook are likely to get more engagement and traction.
 Plus, if you were to use videos as ads on Facebook Advertising, you’re set to gain even more.

 But, Facebook won’t stop at just that.
 It wants you to show up (as an individual or as a brand) and it wants you to engage more with your followers (or maybe build an entirely new follower base).
 Facebook wants you to get into action.

 For that, it introduced Facebook Live in April 2016.
 Facebook live combines today’s standard of live streaming and the sheer reach (and effectiveness) of video, all rolled into one.
-Since the launch, marketers and businesses report that their live videos get 3X more engagement.
+Since the launch, marketers, and businesses report that their live videos get 3X more engagement.
 Currently, more than a million individuals and marketers are already harnessing the power of live video.

 Here’s how you should use Facebook Live for your own business: